 - Listen to the concerns of women in your local or online steampunk groups.

 - Deconstruct the Victorian oppression of women and use it to inform the genre and inspire reimaginings of the past in which women have equitable rights to those of men much earlier.

 - Form inclusive spaces for women, LGBTQIA-identified people and people of color.
 Standing up to oppression of one group fosters fighting against oppression in general.

 - Show zero tolerance for mistreatment and casual abuse.

 Ultimately, the better informed steampunk enthusiasts are on matters of gender equity and feminist issues, the more welcoming the community will be for everybody.

-This story originally appeared in Gatehouse Gazette #15 (November 2010), p.
+This story first appeared in Gatehouse Gazette 15 (November 2010), p.
 4-5, with the headline “Battle of the Sexes: How Steampunk Should Be Informed by Feminism”.